-After procrastinating for too long, I finally decided to spend one minute of my life to setup git autocomplete.
-The original discussion where I found this info can be found here.
+After procrastinating for too long, I finally spent a minute of my life to setup git autocomplete in the macOS terminal.
+The original discussion on this topic is found here.

-First, run the following command in the Terminal, to get the autocomplete script:
+First, run the following command in Terminal to download the autocomplete script:

 curl https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash -o ~/.git-completion.bash